brandonvfx/mow/README.md

 ## Task Options

-	task(name=None, author=None, version=(0,1,0), help='usage: %prog %name')
+	task(name, author=None, version=(0,1,0), usage='%prog %name')

     The task decorator that make all this work.
     The decorated function's docstring is used as the description of the task.

-	name (str): the name of the task it must be namespaced.
+    name (str): the name of the task, to namespace the task use a colon (':').  ex: db:migrate If no name is given the function name is used and '__' will be converted to ':' to give it a namespace.
-            The namespace separator is ':' If no name is passed the function name will be used and '__' will be replaced with ':'. ex: db:migrate author (str): just the name or email of the author. version (tuple): 3 int tuple of the version number. help (str): help information for task usage. %prog will be replaced with 'mow'.
+    author (str): just the name or email of the author.
+    version (tuple): 3 int tuple of the version number.
+    usage (str): Usage information. %prog will be replaced with 'mow'.
                  %name will be replace with the name of the task.

 ## Commandline Usage
 **mow** is pretty simple to use, it only has one required argument (task name) and one optional option (-C/--directory).
 All other arguments and options are passed into the task function as *arg and **kwargs.